Mattnosekai/Fighting_Game_Demo_3_NEW/Lessons_Learned.md

 </br>

 # GET THE CURRENT STATE ANMIATION FRAME POINTER
-Return a pointer to the main loop of the program so the current frame of animation can be shown.
+Return an image pointer to the main loop of the program so the current frame of animation can be shown.